- Financial Aid

 All students are expected to contribute from summer earnings to defray the cost of education.
 This expectation is a standard amount set by the University and is included as part of the Expected Family Contribution.
 In addition, financial aid awards will include a campus employment expectation, sometimes referred to as work-study.
-Students may also have subsidized loans as part of their financial aid awards.
-The sum of these three components (summer earnings expectation, campus employment, and student loans) is referred to as student effort.
+The sum of these two components (summer earnings expectation and student loans) is referred to as student effort.
 Students with assets will have an additional contribution equal to 20% of the total asset value.

 Q. What happens if I receive an outside scholarship?

-A. Outside scholarships and employer tuition benefits are an excellent way to help reduce the need to work and/or borrow student loans while at Brown.
+A. Outside scholarships and employer tuition benefits are an excellent way to help reduce the need to work.
 When you receive an outside scholarship, our office is required to reevaluate your financial aid award and account for the additional resource.

 Outside scholarships can be used to reduce the entire amount of student effort.
-Student effort includes campus employment, student loans, and the standard summer earnings expectation.
+Student effort includes campus employment and the standard summer earnings expectation.
 Federal regulations stipulate that outside scholarships cannot be used to replace the Parent Contribution or any additional Student Contribution derived from student assets.

 This policy does not apply to entitlement awards (State Scholarships, Pell Grants and Federal SEOG).
 Receipt of these funds will result in dollar for dollar reduction in University Scholarship

 If your outside scholarships exceed your student effort, your Brown University Scholarship will be reduced, in which case you may wish to consider taking advantage of the Brown Computer Purchase Program.
 More information about Outside Scholarships and the Computer Purchase Program is available in our Frequently Asked Questions.